jessepollak/command/CONTRIBUTING.md

 * `mount` - this is a function which will be called when the command is selected.
 It is called with two arguments:
     * `field` - this is a reference to a `Field` object where the user actually typed the command.
 For the most part, you won't need to do anything with this: we've created a bunch of easy return `types` that will let you accomplish almost anything without touching the field in question.
     * `onDone` - this is the callback the command should call when it's done completing its desired action.
 This `onDone` function can be optionally called with a `type` object that declares a generic result that should either be applied to the field or happen in the browser.
 To learn more about the different types available, check out the source at [src/types/](src/types).
+    * `onInsert` - this is a callback that can be used to insert before we call `onDone`.
+Like `onDone`, this should be called with a `type` object that declares a generic result to be applied to the field or happen in the browser.
+To learn more about the different types available, check out the source at [src/types/](src/types).

+### Enabling the command

+Once you've created the folder and exported the required exports, there's nothing else to do!
+The command should now automatically be loaded into your browser.